varan1707/Automated-Git-Commit-Maker/README.md

 # Automated-Git-Commit-Tool

 - The tool has been created using Python and Google's Gemini Generative AI model.
-- It essentially detects the changes that have been made between a previous commit and the next commmit and lists the changes in the commit message.
+- It essentially detects the changes that have been made between a previous commit and the next commit and lists the changes in the commit message.
+- Helps you by saving your time from describing all the changes you made so you can focus on Coding and Implementation.

 ### Iteration 2 Plan

-- Currently, all the changes made a provided in the Commit Message, however, we would like to have the more detailed version appear when PR (Pull Requests) are made to trasnfer code from a functional branch to the main branch or a similar repository PR.
+- Currently, all the changes made a provided in the Commit Message, however, we would like to have the more detailed version appear when PR (Pull Requests) are made to transfer code from a functional branch to the main branch or a similar repository PR.